kevshin2002/kevshin2002/README.md

 I'm an Electrical Engineering student at University of California, San Diego.
 I love learning new things and have a passion for becoming better each day.
 My interest is in the intersection of [controls](https://github.com/kevshin2002/Controls), [machine learning](https://github.com/kevshin2002/ML-AI), and [software](https://github.com/kevshin2002/Software-Development)!

+I also have a dedicated repository for learning [new software idioms, pragma, design and scalability skills](https://github.com/kevshin2002/Coding-Journey).

 ## Technologies
 **Main Programming Languages**